Coderad32/MarsPerserveResearch/README.md

 The primary objective of the Self-Management DIY allocation for the food support project is to sustain the local population.

-Establish a foundation for food sustainability projects in your area through donations, grants, or sponsorships.

 **Allocation of resources via networking:**

   Promote project workspace